- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 One way to protect your finances is to establish a power of attorney.
 Doing so will allow a trusted person, such as a family member or friend, to manage your finances and assets, including your properties, if you cannot handle the task.
 The difference between a power of attorney and a will is that a POA ensures that all your wants will push through while you’re still alive.

 Today, it’s best to consider appointing more than one person for POA.
-This is to ensure that no single person can act alone when managing your finances and properties.
+This ensures that no single person can act alone when managing your finances and properties.
 It’s the best approach to minimize the risk of mismanagement, theft, or fraud.
-Those who receive power of attorney can manage investments and health insurance, access bank accounts, and even sell a property.
+Those who receive power of attorney can manage investments and health insurance, access bank accounts, and even sell property.

 Generally, a power of attorney is worth considering in case a time will come when you can no longer make sound financial decisions.
 It’s especially important if you’re suffering from a health condition or are at risk of suffering from one that will cause you to require assistance in managing your finances later in life.